dkguo/walk2roll/README.md

 <img src="images/circuit.png" alt="Electrical Diagram" width="600"/>

 In `controller` folder, compile and upload `roll.ino`, `walk.ino`, or `roll_and_walk.ino` to Arduino board and the robot is alive!
+Note: The definitions of front and rear legs are opposite to those in the paper.
+The state numbers are also different.